 Summer fruit is naturally sweet and especially nice when combined with other fresh produce in a salad.
-A mixture of fruit, like watermelon and peaches, adds another layer of flavor, and is especially delicious with a little creamy cheese added to the party.
+A mixture of fruit, like watermelon and peaches, adds layers of flavor, and is especially delicious with a little creamy cheese added to the party.
 Burrata, a soft cream-like-center mozzarella, has great mouth feel, and adds a hint of tang, which perks up any greens and heightens the freshness of the fruit.
-I think this Burrata Salad is a little more unique than the standard tomato version because the summer fruit changes the entire experience.
+I think this Watermelon, Grilled Peach and Burrata Salad is a little more unique than the standard tomato version because the summer fruit changes the entire experience.

 I can enjoy this salad all summer long, especially with a nice piece of grilled fish or chicken on the side.
 Also, it is delightful to serve at summer barbecues, alongside other salads, for a summer salad bonanza.

 1/4 watermelon, about 2 cups